permezel/zwi/README.md

     ./zwi.py auth --help
     ./zwi.py auth

-This `auth` function will store the Zwift login credentials in the system keychain.
+The `auth` function will store the Zwift login credentials in the system keychain.
 Once authentication has been established, the login credentials need not be passed on each invocation.

 ## Verification